-I want to talk about truck, van, lorry and heavy goods vehicles.
-Before that, let us all rise and give such drivers a standing ovation.
+I want to talk about truck, van, lorry, and heavy goods vehicles.
+Before that, let us all rise and give their drivers a standing ovation.

 As if driving a car isn’t difficult already, with e-scooters, bikes, bicycles, random pedestrians, children dashing across the roads, insurance scammers and all manner of roadly activities happening–truck drivers are a different breed altogether.

 They not only (mostly) drive a manual vehicle, but one that is laden with goods that add a lot of weight to it.
 The result is a vehicle that feels sluggish going up slopes and can’t brake on a dime when going down.